EU confirms CSS ruling and billions in fines for Google

 Google Shopping against all

-The verdict: A fine and sharp corrections
+The ruling: A fine and sharp corrections

-As a consequence, Google must not only pay a fine of 2.4 billion euros, but also ensure fair competition.
+As a consequence, Google must not only pay a fine of 2.4 billion euros but also ensure fair competition.

-Google's response: The Google CSS Programme
+Google's response: The Google CSS Program

 What does this mean for consumers?

-Impacts on the digital market
+Impact on the digital market

 Conclusion